1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? example "Tramming the X-Axis Gantry"

-    To make sure that the bed and the x-axis gantry are parallel to each other, you should also tram the gantry in relation to the bed itself.
+    To make sure that the bed and the x-axis gantry are parallel to each other, you should also tram the gantry in relation to the bed itself - if you're using the stock spacers.
+If you're using adjustable spacers, you should tram the x-axis gantry to the frame and then tram the bed in relation to the nozzle (imhoo).
 See the expandable box in the section [X-Axis Gantry](../axes.md/#x-axis-gantry) to read how you could do it.

 ## Mods